-- Applicants will be notified by email of the Admission Committee's decision of Admittance, Waitlisted, or Non-admittance, typically 3 weeks after the deadline, but no later than May 1, 2025. - Waitlisted applicants will be notified of Admittance or Non-admittance no later than May 1, 2025. - Applicants who miss the submission deadline may not be notified until May 1, 2025.
+Applicants will be notified by email of the Admission Committee's decision of Admittance, or Non-admittance, typically 3 weeks after the deadline, but no later than May 1, 2026.

 V. Entrance Portfolio Application Requirements

 Complete your application to the Art major using SlideRoom.com by submitting a portfolio of creative works and written descriptions.
 This portfolio should represent your best artwork, and demonstrate your potential for success in the Art major.
 Since admission to the program is highly competitive, carefully following these guidelines will make you more competitive but does not guarantee admission.
 Incomplete applications will not be reviewed.